Textile Engineering College, Chittagong

-Textile Engineering College, Chittagong (টেক্সটাইল ইঞ্জিনিয়ারিং কলেজ, জোরারগঞ্জ, চট্টগ্রাম) is a college in Bangladesh, offering bachelor's degree in textile engineering.
+Textile Engineering College, Zorargonj, Chittagong (টেক্সটাইল ইঞ্জিনিয়ারিং কলেজ, জোরারগঞ্জ, চট্টগ্রাম) is a college in Bangladesh, offering bachelor's degree in textile engineering.
 It is situated by the side of old Dhaka Trunk road which passes through Zorargonj, Mirsharai, Chittagong.
 It is one of the seven constituent textile engineering colleges of Bangladesh University of Textiles, which are collectively funded by the Department of Textiles.

 History

+It was established in 1911 as a peripatetic weaving school, as a result of the Swadeshi movement.
+It moved to its current location at the entry point of Mohuri Project Road in 1960.

+In 1980, the weaving school's courses were upgraded to two-year certificate courses in textile technology; the weaving school was named District Textile Institute.
+In 1994, a three-year textile engineering diploma course was introduced in the institution under the Bangladesh Technical Education Board.
+The duration of the course was extended to four years in 2001.

-The college was established in 1911 and moved to its current location in 1960.
-A three-year textile engineering course was set up in 1994 which was superseded by a four-year Bachelor of Science course in textile engineering in the 2006-2007 session.
-It was declared as a college on 13 January 2006.
+The diploma program was superseded by a four-year Bachelor of Science program in textile engineering, affiliated to the University of Chittagong, in the 2006–2007 session.
+It was declared a college on 13 January 2006.
+Since the 2012–2013 session, the college has been affiliated with Bangladesh University of Textiles.

 The college provides textile education.
 The Textile Engineering College operates under the administrative control of the Department of Textiles of the Ministry of Textiles and Jute.

-It was established in 1911 as a weaving school, which was the result of "Shwodeshi Andolon" during the British regime.
-It was transferred to the entry point of Mohuri Project Road in 1960.
-In 1980, the courses of the weaving school were up-graded to 2-year certificate course in textile technology, which was named as District Textile Institute.

-In 1994 a 3-year Diploma course was introduced in the institution under the Bangladesh Technical Education Board.
-The duration of the course was extended to 4 years in 2001.

-The Government of Bangladesh had introduced a 4-year period Bachelor of Science in textile engineering program, affiliated to the University of Chittagong, abolishing the Diploma in Textiles from the 2006–2007 study session.
-Since the 2012–2013 session, the college is affiliated with Bangladesh University of Textiles.